ykayee/Fall-2022-Data-Science-Intern-Challenge/README.md

 ## **Question 1:**
 **a.
 Think about what could be going wrong with our calculation.
 Think about a better way to evaluate this data.**
+- The attached code includes the thinking process, data visualization, analysis and the methods being used to solve this question.
 - Even though the sneakers is selling in a affordable price, the AOV is relatively high.
 The reason why it happens is due to the outliers in the dataset.
 I created a new column “cost_per_item” to calculate the selling price for one pair of sneakers.
 After analysing the data, it is not a normal distribution.
 I observed that the orders from user_id 607 and shop_id 78 are the outliers.

 - User_id 607 made some bulk purchases with 2,000 items with total amount of $704,000 per orders.
 It heavily increased the AOV while majority of the customers are purchasing a few numbers of items per orders.